154: Parenting (VI)

 Fatherhood requires vitality, endurance, life-force.

-One morning, I was removed from the familiar recurring rituals my wife and I had developed with our two boys.
-Family roles, schedules, and home routines were upended and reoriented overnight.
+I was removed from the familiar recurring rituals my wife and I had developed with our boys.
+Family roles, schedules, and home routines were upended overnight.

 Extended hospital existence feels strange, lonely, and unnatural.
 For friends and family, visiting your loved one in a hospital can feel awkward and scary, too.

-In some ways, it may be harder to be a supporter than the patient.
+In some ways, it may even be harder to be a supporter than the patient.

 I was afraid of what our kids might think seeing me there.
 But they were brave, resilient, innocent.
 My wife facilitated visits, and prepared them as best she could.